nadaabdelmaboud/Distributed-System-BigTable/README.md

   - Tablets Assignment
   - Listens For Any Updates Requests And Checks For Balancing
-  - Blances Data between the 3 Tablets Whenever Necessary
+  - Balances Data between the 3 Tablets Whenever Necessary
   - Updates Metadata And Resends It To The Clients
   - Manages Logs For The Whole System In A local File System